Winston Groom

-He also wrote a total of fifteen non-fiction works on such varied subjects as the American Civil War and World War I, including five multiple biographies.
+Groom wrote a total of fifteen nonfiction works on such varied subjects as the American Civil War and World War I, including five multiple biographies.

 Early life and education

-Groom was born in Washington, D.C., the son of Ruth (Knudsen), an English teacher, and Winston Francis Groom, a lawyer at the Pentagon.
-He and his family returned to Mobile, Alabama where the senior Groom practiced law.
+Winston Francis Groom Jr. was born in Washington, D.C., the son of Ruth (Knudsen), an English teacher, and Winston Francis Groom Sr., a lawyer at the Pentagon.
+His family returned to Mobile, Alabama, where the senior Groom practiced law.

-Winston Groom was raised in Mobile County, Alabama, where he attended the private University Military School (now known as UMS-Wright Preparatory School).
+Groom was raised in Mobile County, Alabama, where he attended the private University Military School (now known as UMS-Wright Preparatory School).
 His earliest ambition was to become a lawyer like his father.
 Groom attended the University of Alabama, where he became a member of Delta Tau Delta International Fraternity and the Army ROTC.
-While serving as a literary editor in college, he settled on a new ambition to become a writer.
+While serving as a literary editor in college, he settled on a new ambition: to become a writer.
 He graduated with Omicron Delta Kappa honors in 1965.

-Groom served in the United States Army from 1965 to 1967, including a tour of duty in the Vietnam War (from 66–67).
+Groom served in the U.S. Army from 1965 to 1967, including a tour of duty in the Vietnam War (from 1966 to 1967).
 Most of his service time was spent with the Fourth Infantry Division.

 Career

-Upon his return from Vietnam, Groom worked as a reporter for the Washington Star, a Washington, D. C. newspaper covering the U.S. Department of Justice and U.S. federal courts.
+Upon his return from Vietnam, Groom worked as a reporter for the Washington Star, a Washington, D. C. newspaper, covering the Department of Justice and the federal courts.
 Groom resigned and moved to New York to pursue a career in writing novels.

 Groom's first novel was Better Times Than These, published in 1978.
-Better Times Than These was about a rifle company in the Vietnam War whose patriotism and lives are shattered.
-According to P.J O'Rourke, journalist and political satirist, and a friend of Groom, Better Times Than These was "the best novel written about the Vietnam War."
+The book was about a rifle company in the Vietnam War whose patriotism and lives are shattered.
+According to P. J. O'Rourke, a journalist and political satirist, and a friend of Groom, Better Times Than These was "the best novel written about the Vietnam War."

 His next novel As Summers Die (1980) received better recognition.
-His book Conversations with the Enemy (1982) follows an American soldier who escapes from a POW camp in Vietnam and takes a plane back to the United States.
+His book Conversations with the Enemy (1982) follows an American soldier who escapes from a POW camp in Vietnam and returns to the United States.
 Fourteen years later he is arrested for desertion.
-Conversations with the Enemy was a 1984 finalist for the Pulitzer Prize for General Non-Fiction.
+Conversations with the Enemy was a 1984 finalist for the Pulitzer Prize for General Nonfiction.

 In 1985, Groom moved back to Mobile, Alabama, where he began to work on the novel Forrest Gump.
 Years before, Groom's elderly father had told him about a mentally disabled boy he had known as a child.
-Groom began writing Forrest Gump the same day, and within six weeks finished the novel.
-Forrest Gump was published in 1986.
+Groom wrote the novel in six weeks; it was published in 1986.
 Several years later, it was adapted by screenwriter Eric Roth as a 1994 film of the same name, starring Tom Hanks in the title role of Forrest Gump.
 The film received six Academy Awards and numerous others; its popularity propelled the novel to best-seller status, and it sold 1.7 million copies worldwide.